Angela Merkel meets NATO's Jens Stoltenberg in Berlin | DW | 19.11.2021

 NATO Secretary General Jens Stoltenberg is in Berlin Friday to meet with German Chancellor Angela Merkel

-German Chancellor Angela Merkel is meeting with NATO Secretary General Jens Stoltenberg in the German capital Berlin Friday.
+German Chancellor Angela Merkel met with NATO Secretary General Jens Stoltenberg in the German capital Berlin Friday.

+The migrant situation on the Poland-Belarus border is set to be the focus of talks.
+Stoltenberg said NATO "stands in solidarity with our ally Poland and other allies affected like Lithuania and Latvia."

+Merkel and Stoltenberg are also discussing Russia's military buildup near the border with Ukraine.

 In an initial statement, Stoltenberg said the alliance expected Germany to remain within the nuclear sharing agreement.